vitaly-t/pg-promise/README.md

 queue of queries into a synchronous one, which is a price to consider.

-This approach should normally be considered for transactions with many independent queries of the same nature, like bulk inserts.
+This approach should normally be considered for transactions with many independent queries of the same nature, like bulk inserts, to reduce memory usage at the expense of synchronous execution.

 ## Queries and Parameters